mmagyar/declarapi/AUTH.md

 ```
 In the example above, either the user who has their id in `createdBy` OR they have `admin` permissions.

+> For this to work, `manageFields: { "createdBy": true }` must be set, this makes sure that the createdBy field is automatically filled and checked.

 ### This is checked in the data connectors, if you implement handle manually, you need to take care of this.